 - The user cannot access their profile from multiple devices (we’re working on that)

-- The user cannot participate in social features (i.e. friends, invites, etc.)
+- It is more difficult to participate in social features (i.e. friends, invites, etc.)

 brainCloud also supports a variety of authenticated identities – including Facebook, E-mail + Password, etc. With authentication comes significant advantages: